[Script] Let's encrypt for GL.iNet router HTTPs access

 Hi there :wave:

-some forum members have asked how to set up Let’s Encrypt so that the router receives a valid SSL certificate and can then be accessed via the xxxxxx.glddns.com address, for example, without receiving a certificate warning.
+Many GL.iNet users have asked how to set up Let's Encrypt so that the router receives a valid SSL certificate and can be accessed via their xxxxxx.glddns.com address without receiving a certificate warning.

 Prerequisites

-To execute the script, the following prerequisites must be met:
+To execute the script, the following requirements must be met:

-• A GL.iNet router with the latest firmware version.
+• A GL.iNet router with the latest GL firmware version

 • DDNS must be enabled and configured!